 Choose from the New Zealand Sign Language & Deaf Studies Major

-Plus a range of papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
-These papers include:
+Plus a range of courses to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
+These courses include:

 COMM651 WeSpeak: Pronunciation, Phonology and Effective Communication